cbdefontenay/freyr/README.md

 > ### **Warning:**
 > **This component is in the early stage of development.
 Components may change.
 Be aware of that.**
+> **Also keep in mind that this crate is not meant to be THE alternative to existing professional UI component libraries for Dioxus.
+I just made it for fun, and shared it in the hope it also could help other developers**
 ### **Features**
 - [x] Buttons
 - [x] Tabs